freddyaboulton/gradio-webrtc/docs/deployment.md

 When deploying in a cloud environment (like Hugging Face Spaces, EC2, etc), you need to set up a TURN server to relay the WebRTC traffic.
+This guide will cover the different options for setting up a TURN server.

+!!! tip
+    The `rtc_configuration` parameter of the `Stream` class also be passed to the [`WebRTC`](/userguide/gradio) component directly if you're building a standalone gradio app.

 ## Community Server